What Is Li-Fi- How It Work

 Li-Fi stand for Light Fidelity is a fully networked wireless communication technology.
 It is similar to Wi-Fi technology.
 It is a visible light communication (VLC) which runs on wireless communication at high speeds.
 Its speed is up to 224 gigabits per seconds.
 Li-Fi use common household LED (light emitting diodes) light bulbs to enable data transfer.
 During experiment, it is measured that Li-Fi is 100 times faster as compared to Wi-Fi.

 University of Edinburgh Professor Harald Haas given the visible light communication coined.
 In 2011, during TED Talk Harald Haas envisioned light bulbs that could act as wireless routers.
-PureLiFi a company made by Haas, the purpose of making this company was to become the world leader in Visible Light Communications technology.
+PureLiFi a company made by Haas, the purpose of making this company was to become the world leader in Visible Light information Communications technology(ICT).

 How Li-Fi Work